 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) indicates that alcohol withdrawal symptoms tend to emerge within 4-12 hours of the last drink.
 As alcohol is metabolized and cleared from the body fairly rapidly, the onset of withdrawal symptoms is often abrupt, but symptoms then resolve relatively quickly.
-Symptoms tend to peak around the second day and subside by the fourth or fifth day.2
+Symptoms tend to peak around the second day and subside by the fourth or fifth day.7

 As mentioned, the effects of withdrawing from alcohol are quite complex and sometimes present some serious health risks.
-Physical risks include cardiac complications related to blood pressure spikes, dehydration and electrolyte imbalance due to vomiting, accidents related to hallucinations or delusions, high fevers, and seizures.
+Physical risks include cardiac complications related to blood pressure spikes, dehydration and electrolyte imbalance due to vomiting, accidents related to hallucinations or delusions, and seizures.
 These symptoms are best monitored and managed with medical supervision.

 Transitioning into a comprehensive alcohol abuse treatment program once you complete detox can help to mitigate some of these protracted withdrawal symptoms and can provide you with the foundation you need to begin on the road to sobriety.

 You may be apprehensive or scared about entering a detox program, particularly if you aren’t acquainted with the detoxification process.
-Detox is a safe, medically supervised method designed to clear your system of alcohol and other substances.8 Trained medical and psychiatric staff members provide around-the-clock support and are available to intervene if the patient experiences medical complications related to withdrawal.8
+Professional drug and alcohol detox centers provide the medical supervision and support needed for you to safely clear alcohol and other substances from your system.5,8 Trained medical and psychiatric staff members provide around-the-clock support and are available to intervene if the patient experiences medical complications related to withdrawal.8

 The objective of an alcohol detox program is to help patients withdraw from alcohol comfortably and safely and prepare them to transition into an alcohol abuse recovery program.
 Detoxification typically has 3 key components, including:8